Last updated on November 2, 2021.

 - A history of ovarian or endometrial cancer.

-While several of those risk factors are not controllable, it is possible to minimise your risk of breast cancer by leading a healthy lifestyle that includes a healthy weight, regular exercise and limited or no alcohol consumption.
+While several of those risk factors are not controllable, it is possible to minimize your risk of breast cancer by leading a healthy lifestyle that includes a healthy weight, regular exercise and limited or no alcohol consumption.
+Read more about symptoms of breast cancer and your screening options in Hong Kong here.

 Self-examination can also contribute to detecting breast cancer in the early stages.
 Self-examination is based on knowing your breasts and what the normal cyclical changes are.
 Some of the common signs you should look for include: